6 steps to create a mentally healthy and vibrant workplace

 - Find Meaning for these feelings by asking them what's happening that's important and may not be going the way they want.

-Whether you’re a sole trader or run a small team, understanding the signs of stress can help keep you and your employees in a positive frame of mind.
+Whether you’re a sole trader or run a small team, understanding the signs of stress can help you and your employees maintain a positive frame of mind.
 Sometimes stress can’t be avoided, but we can manage how that stress affects us and do things to help reduce it.

 - Kindle: What support might they need/want and what does this look like?